arch-based/dotfiles/README.md

 I host a DNS Server at the same machine I do stuff which is unbound, so you might need to install unbound to use my dotfiles.
 This unbound configuration is advanced, complex, and uses dns over tls as a dns forwarder.

-For other projects made by me, go to my [Page](https://github.com/arch-based/).
-There, you'll see my projects that I am working on, such as my dotfiles, and different types of reimplementation of fetcher.
-Sadly fetcher-based was replaced with Rust because of the security vulnerablities on C++.
+For other projects made by me, go to my [Page](https://github.com/arch-based).
+There, you'll see my projects that I am working on, such as my dotfiles, and different types of reimplementation of fetcher, a reimagined neofetch that suddenly discontinued.
 ## Software I Use

 - Operating System btw: [Arch Linux](https://archlinux.org/)